top of page

 Shame Reduction

 Shame is an important emotion in determining social behavior.
 When we overidentify with it, however, it can lead to low self-worth, self-censoring, and self-destructive behaviors.
-We'll work to understand your relationship to shame and, in discussing it, reduce its effects and free up space for your authenticity.
+We'll work to understand your relationship to shame and, in discussing it, reduce its effect and free up space for your authenticity.

 Assertiveness Training